cesarvega/PlayCanvasToolkit/readme.md

-The [PlayCanvas Engine Only](https://github.com/playcanvas/engine) toolkit enables modern **Unity-Style** game development using the Unity game editor and open source WebGL, WebVR,WebAudio and GLTF technologies to export scene content for the PlayCanvas game engine.
+The [PlayCanvas Engine Only](https://github.com/playcanvas/engine) toolkit enables modern **Unity-Style** game development using the Unity game editor and open source WebGL, WebVR, WebAudio and GLTF technologies to export scene content for the PlayCanvas game engine.

 Toolkit Development Files: